Meehor/hello-world/README.md

 # hello-world
 This is my first GitHub program.
+Hopefully it won't be my last!